Slackadays/Chata/README.md

 Chata is an idea for programming language that's just for DSP, or Digital Signal Processing.

-Chata gets rid of all the junk and cruft associated with this kind of programming, letting you do DSP-related things easier than ever!
+Chata gets rid of all the junk and cruft associated with DSP, letting you do awesome things easier than ever!

 # The Problem 😕